The Missing Chapter in the Brochure on the “Pink Promises”

 Destructive Consequences After Discharge

-Need for Independent and Transparent Investigation
+Need for an Independent and Transparent Investigation

 Positive Contributions from Ethically Committed Staff